unhcr-americas/ageingonthemove/README.md

 ### Reduce cognitive load

+The term cognitive load refers to the amount of working memory resources used to process a piece of information.
+The better designed is a message the more chances, people will retain it.
+In order to do that:

  * Highlight the main __call to action__ in the  microsite subtitle

  * Start with the main __recommendations__ to ensure the readers does not need to wait 10 minutes of reading to find out what the report message is... if not, drop out risk are high....